Short and long-term wind turbine power output prediction: Power curve modeling and its limitations

 \subsection{Power curve modeling classes}

 In this section, we present and compare various model classes proposed in the literature.
 Firstly, we introduce some notation in Section~\ref{sec:ModelingAndEstimation} that allows us to describe in a uniform manner the models belonging to different model classes.
 Thereafter, we describe how to calculate the estimates for each model class.
 For all model classes, we assume that the value of the power curve is constant below \SI[per-mode=symbol]{3.5}{\meter\per\second} taking the estimated power output value at \SI[per-mode=symbol]{3.5}{\meter\per\second}.
 Similarly, in the wind speed range between \SI[per-mode=symbol]{15}{\meter\per\second} and \SI[per-mode=symbol]{25}{\meter\per\second}, the power output curve is constant taking the estimated power output value at \SI[per-mode=symbol]{15}{\meter\per\second}.
 Above the cut-out speed \SI[per-mode=symbol]{25}{\meter\per\second}, the power output is set to zero as the turbine should not operate.
 Thus, this part of the curve is not estimated, as in addition the cleaned dataset does not contain any observations in this range.
-These limitations need to be incorporated into the estimation procedure of the specific models, the details of which are presented in Section~\ref{sec:IncorporatingBounds}. \\ We consider both parametric and non-parametric models and compare the various model classes using the mean squared error (MSE) value, while within a class (for the non-parametric models) we select a model taking into account the complexity associated with it; non-parametric model classes (e.g. polynomial or spline models) have a nested structure, where the nesting levels correspond to complexity levels within the class (e.g. degree of polynomial or knot points of splines).
+These limitations need to be incorporated into the estimation procedure of the specific models, the details of which are presented in Section~\ref{sec:IncorporatingBounds}.
+We note that the chosen \SI[per-mode=symbol]{15}{\meter\per\second} as an upper bound, for the rated speed, is lower than the value suggested by the manufacturer (see Section \ref{sec:Data}), but the data validate our choice. \\ We consider both parametric and non-parametric models and compare the various model classes using the mean squared error (MSE) value, while within a class (for the non-parametric models) we select a model taking into account the complexity associated with it; non-parametric model classes (e.g. polynomial or spline models) have a nested structure, where the nesting levels correspond to complexity levels within the class (e.g. degree of polynomial or knot points of splines).
 The selection procedure of a model within a class is presented in Section~\ref{sec:ModelSelection}.

-\subsubsection{modeling and least squares estimation}
+\subsubsection{Modeling and least squares estimation}

 A power curve is a functional relation between the wind speed, $w$, and the power generation, $p$.
 We define this functional relation as

 where $\mathcal{M}_{\bm{\theta}}(\cdot)$ is a function belonging to the model class parametrized by a vector of parameters $\bm{\theta} \in \R^{n_{\bm{\theta}}}$, with $n_{\bm\theta}$ the dimension of the parameter vector depending on the model class $\mathcal{M}$.
 In the next sections, we consider various parametric and non-parametric model classes: logistic models $\mathcal{G}_{\bm\theta}(\cdot)$ in Section~\ref{sec:Logistic}, piecewise linear models $\mathcal{L}_{\bm\theta}(\cdot)$ in Section~\ref{sec:PiecewiseLinear}, polynomial models $\mathcal{P}_{\bm\theta}(\cdot)$ in Section~\ref{sec:Polynomial}, and spline models $\mathcal{S}_{\bm\theta}(\cdot)$ in Section~\ref{sec:Spline}.